adobe-type-tools/afdko/docs/MakeOTFUserGuide.md

 ## **Overview**

-`makeotf` is a tool designed to create an OpenType® font from a source font file and from a text file containing high-level descriptions of OpenType layout features.
-It is designed to run as a command line tool: a command typed into the Terminal window on Mac OS® X, or in the DOS window on Windows®.
-Note that `makeotf` is only a compiler of font data, not a font editor.
+`makeotf` is a command-line tool designed to build OpenType® fonts from font source files, auxiliary text files, and text files containing high-level descriptions of OpenType layout features (“feature files”).

-`makeotf` requires a number of source files that can all be specified through options for the `makeotf` command:
+`makeotf` requires a number of auxiliary files that can all be specified through options for the `makeotf` command:

-  * **`font`** - usually named `font.pfa` or `cidfont.ps`.
-This can be either a Type 1 or CID font file, a TrueType font file, or an OpenType/CFF font file.
+  * **`font`** - usually named `font.ufo`, `cidfont.ps`, or `font.pfa`.
+This can be either a UFO file with CFF outlines, a Type 1 or CID font file, a TrueType font file, or an OpenType/CFF font file.
 Note that only the glyph outlines are taken from the source font.

-  * **`features`** - a text file which provides the definitions for the OpenType layout feature rules, and specifies values for some of the OpenType table fields that will override the default values calculated by `makeotf`.
+  * **`features.fea`** – a text file which provides the definitions for the OpenType layout feature rules, and specifies values for some of the OpenType table fields that will override the default values calculated by `makeotf`.

-  * **`FontMenuNameDB`** - a text file which provides the Windows and Mac menu names for the font.
+  * **`FontMenuNameDB`** – a suffix-less text file which provides menu names for the font family, and is used for establishing inter-font relationships (style linking).
+As such, fhe FMNDB is usually found in the root folder of a font family (and will be found there by `makeotf`).

-  * **`GlyphOrderAndAliasDB`** - this file serves three purposes.
-One purpose is to establish the glyph ID order in the font.
-Another is to allow glyphs in the output .otf file to have different names than the glyphs in the input source font data.
-This permits developers to use friendlier names during development of a font, and use different names in the final OpenType file.
-The third is to provide Unicode® values for the glyphs. `makeotf` will provide Unicode values by default for some glyphs, but not all.
+  * **`GlyphOrderAndAliasDB`** - a suffix-less, spreadsheet-like text file which establishes the glyph order of the font.
+The GOADB file has two to three tab-separated columns per glyph name: final name, friendly name, Unicode override.
+Further purposes of the GlyphOrderAndAliasDB file are:

+    * re-mapping of glyph names from “friendly” to production names.
+This permits developers to use human-readable names during development.
+    * provide Unicode® overrides for some glyphs. `makeotf` will set Unicode values for a number of known glyph names (governed by the AGD), or glyph names matching the `uniXXXX` notation, but cannot know all possible glyph names.
+    * provide code point multi-mapping.
+A typical example is the space glyph, which can be mapped to two code points – `uni0020` for space, and `uni00A0` for non-breaking space

+    The GOADB also is often found in the root folder of the family (or slope), and `makeotf` will find the file there.

-  * An additional file, **`fontinfo`**, is not required, but if present, will be examined for keywords that cause `makeotf` to set some specific options.
+  * An additional suffix-less text file, **`fontinfo`**, is not required, but if present, will be examined for keywords that cause `makeotf` to set some specific options (such as `IsBoldStyle` or `IsItalicStyle` for setting style linking).

 In order to avoid having to enter the options to specify the necessary files every time you want to build an OpenType font, `makeotf` can save a font project file that stores all desired options. `makeotf` will always write the last set of options used, to a file named `current.fpr` located in the same directory as the input font file.
 (Project files can also be saved under other names).

-Options can be added to the ``makeotf`` command to set parameters that change how `makeotf` builds an OpenType font.
+Options can be added to the `makeotf` command to set parameters that change how `makeotf` builds an OpenType font.
 When options conflict, the last one on the command line will override any earlier conflicting options.

 ## **Using `makeotf`**

 `makeotf` comes in two parts which can actually be called independently:
   * **``makeotfexe``** is a program written in C, and is actually the tool that builds the OpenType font file.
 It requires, however, that all the source files be explicitly specified with options on the command line.

-  * **``makeotf``** is a command shell that calls the Python™ script **``makeotf`.py`**.
+  * **`makeotf`** is a command shell that calls the Python™ script **``makeotf`.py`**.
 This will look for the source files in some standard locations, and fill in default values for options.
 It can also read the options needed from a project file (`current.fpr`), which means that for a particular font, one only needs to type-in all the options once.
 When **``makeotf`.py`** has gathered all the source files, it will call the **``makeotfexe``** program.

 In general, one should invoke **``makeotf`.py`** with the `makeotf` command.
 This way, the last set of options used will always be recorded in a project file.